Normal procesing time

 As a citizen of a country outside the EU, the EEA or Switzerland, you must be able to leave Denmark after finishing your posting.
 This means that you must hold a valid passport.

-As a posted EU citizen you are free to enter Denmark and you are allowed to work from the day you enter.
-This means that you do not need a permit to work in Denmark.
+You are free to enter Denmark and you can work in Denmark upon arrival.
+You do not need a permit to work in Denmark.
 There is no limit as to how many hours you are allowed to work.

-• MitID digital login
+• MitID

-• Holiday
+• Holiday entitlements

-• School and childcare
+• School and daycare

 • Housing

-• Car registration and driving licenses
+• Car registration and driver’s license

 How long can I stay in Denmark?

 If your posting is linked to a project that is delayed due to unforeseen circumstances, you can apply to have the duration extended beyond 2 years.
-You must document the unforeseen delay when applying for an extension.
+You must document the unforeseen delay when applying for the extension.

 What happens if I lose my employment with the EU company?

-Be aware that your rights depend on whether you are an EU citizen or citizen of a country outside the EU, the EEA or Switzerland.
+Be aware that your rights depend on whether you are an EU citizen or citizen of a country outside the EU, EEA or Switzerland.

 If you wish to stay in Denmark, you must contact SIRI for clarification of your grounds for residence.